yannbouteiller/ift6135_representation_learning_assignment1/README.md

 - Amine Bellahsen

-The data for the problem one can be found in the follwoing url:
+The data for the problem one can be found in the following url:

 https://drive.google.com/file/d/1D16AUrwuN4492JDXngHBpgF8uRQeZiDo/view?usp=sharing